Blaming It On New England

 She added the good bye to sever the conversation nicely, if not the concierge would have said she "was looking forward to making the call" or some such nonsense.
 But when one is officially famous, almost every transaction with anyone who is not famous can be exhausting.
 She had always make an effort to be polite but she never knew if the motivation was pure or just a method to placate the sensitive.
 As she packed her overnight bag for the trip out of town, she was impressed with her efficiency as well as her sense of purpose.
 Another piece of the famous puzzle is that anything she owned was more valuable only for the fact that she owned it and as such, was a find anyone who was so inclined to pursue that area of opportunity.

+She smiled again and thought it would be fun to introduce some new variables and dog toys into her and her husband's life.
+He loved dogs and this large four-legged entity would allow them both to get off script and let the days come on their own time.
+No more worrying about the outside, they could have a less efficient and random life without too much trouble or real worry.
 In her career, she saw not only her autographs being sold on eBay™, she also saw her thrown-away personal items (toothbrushes, combs, old shoes, ripped and worn-out garments) also show up on extreme fan sites.
 As a result, she always packed light and never, ever threw any piece of personal identifiable or officially worn item away.
 She always disposed of her trash via a paid service similar to what a business does with their shredded documents and all other items were disposed of via a several step process involving at least five people and one agent.
 The price one pays to be famous is not only paid with money but with the lose of both common sense and common courtesy but she knew she was fighting a losing battle.
+It would be different now with a two hundred pound dog.

 Her contemporaries were just beginning to fade as her generation of actors and actresses were pushed farther and farther from main characters and evolving into typecast roles of the grandmother, the eccentric aunt or some other role which was more long in the tooth and more trivial to the story.
 Sue Ann was the exception to the role but down deep in her heart, she knew it was a matter of time before it was going to happen because no one held onto fame, relevance and adoration all at the same time.
 The first usually to go was not some outward physical trait but the support staff around her.